 Was I angry about the poaching?
 Hell yes.
 I did understand that families with nothing will do whatever it takes to feed their family and make a business work.
 There were probably few if any restrictions in their own country about taking fish with gill nets and they couldn’t see the harm in it knowing there were so many thousands of fish lining our waterways.

-The more I thought about it, the more I realized it almost definitely wasn’t just her restaurant that used poachers, but it was probably MANY of the Asian restaurants around the area.
+The more I thought about it, the more I realized it almost definitely wasn’t just her restaurant that used poachers, but it was probably MANY of the restaurants around the area.
 Around the state.
 Around the country.

 You know what?
 It probably wasn’t just the Asians poaching fish.
-It was probably Americans too.
+It was probably all kinds of Americans too.
 It was probably the little mom and pop restaurant you ate at since you were a kid who just couldn’t afford to buy and resell already legal-caught fish.
 It was probably the people who didn’t want to get a commercial license.
 It was probably people like someone in your family who has a restaurant that did something similar.

 Poaching fish in Florida, I know was a serious problem as late as the 1990s.
 Is it a problem these days?
 The Florida Fish and WIldlife Commission have certainly improved their technology and they have decades of experience in finding these guys as they net fish illegally in the mangroves and rivers.
 Is it still happening on a large scale?